rodmucha/trigger-bubbles/README.md

 ### How do I get set up? ###

-* The only requirement is have one static web server, to serve the html page and all javascript files.
+* The only requirement is to have one static web server, to serve the HTML page and all javascript files.

 ### Who do I talk to? ###